dhinojosa/scala-implicits-katacoda/03_scala_implicit_wrapper/step1.md

   def isEven: Boolean = !isOdd
 }

+object MyApp extends App {
   // Tell the compiler that I intend to perform a conversion import scala.language.implicitConversions

-// Define the conversion, for every Int wrap or adapt an IntWrapper implicit def int2IntWrapper(x:Int):IntWrapper = new IntWrapper(x)
+  // Define the conversion, for every Int wrap or adapt an IntWrapper
+  // This is only applicable for this scope, inside the App implicit def int2IntWrapper(x:Int):IntWrapper = new IntWrapper(x)

   println(10.isOdd)
   println(10.isEven)
+}

 </pre>